Does CBD Oil Really Work?

 Scientists recently discovered the existence of the endocannabinoid system in the body.
 It is also referred to as the ECS.
 This special system exists in the brain and binds only to the cannabinoids found in the marijuana plant.

 What if you understand the importance of taking in marijuana but don’t want to get high?
 That’s totally okay!
 Only some components of cannabis will cause feelings of euphoria or a loss of touch with reality.
-Unlike with the other compound commonly found in marijuana, THC, CBD is non-psychoactive.
+Unlike the other compound commonly found in marijuana, THC, CBD is non-psychoactive.

 In other words, CBD is not responsible for getting the user high.
 It does, however, have many other effects.
 These are evidenced by anecdotes from medical patients and even by clinical trials (see below).